How to Get Permanent Residency in Germany Through Marriage? A Complete Guide for German PR

 How long does it take to get permanent residency?

 It will take around 6 months to obtain German permanent residency.
-If you submit the application for German PR today, your time will be counted from today.
-You will receive your decision around 6 months in most cases.
+If you apply for German PR today, your time will be counted from today.
+You will receive your decision within 6 months in most cases.

 How do I count the duration of marriage for German PR?